tisan-das/tisan-das.github.io/_posts/2023-04-08-NGINX-Configuration.md

 }
 ```

-Following configuration prevents requests with no server name specified from further processing:
+The following configuration prevents requests with no server name specified from further processing:
 ```conf
 server {
     listen      80;